katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 Credentials
 -----------
-It's easy to create a GCP account with credentials for Ansible.
+It's easy to create a GCP account with credentials for Assible.
 You have multiple options to get your credentials - here are two of the most common options:

 * Service Accounts (Recommended): Use JSON service accounts with specific permissions.
-* Machine Accounts: Use the permissions associated with the GCP Instance you're using Ansible on.
+* Machine Accounts: Use the permissions associated with the GCP Instance you're using Assible on.

 For the following examples, we'll be using service account credentials.